22-Year-Old Center – Edmonton Oilers

 Leon Draisaitl Contract Information:

-Signed a three-year, entry-level contract with the Oilers in August of 2014.
+Signed an eight-year, $68 million contract extension with the Oilers in August 2017.

 To instantly reveal our fantasy analysis of every player – including Leon Draisaitl – simply subscribe now.